roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/View pods in ACK clusters.md

 3. In the left-side navigation pane of the details page, choose **Workloads** \> **Deployments**.

-4. View pod details
+4. View details of pods

     -   Click the **Pods** tab.
-On the Pods tab, find the target pod, and click **View Details** on the right side of the page.
+On the Pods tab, find the pod that you want to view, and click **View Details** on the right side.
-    -   Click the tab of the target workload type.
-On the target tab, find and click the target application or click **Details** on the right side of the page.
+    -   Click the tab of the workload type that you want to manage.
+On the tab of the selected workload type, find and click the application that you want to manage or click **Details** on the right side.
-    You can also view pods in the corresponding services.
+    You can also view pods in the corresponding Services.
 In the left-side navigation pane, click **Services**.
-On the Services page, find and click the target service.
-In the target workload section, click the target application.
-On the target application page, click the Pods tab to view the pods.
+On the Services page, find and click the Service that you want to manage.
+In the workload section, click the application that you want to manage.
+On the application page, click the Pods tab to view the pods.

-    **Note:** You can update or delete pods on the Pods tab.
+    **Note:** You can modify or delete pods on the Pods tab.
 We recommend that you use Deployments to manage pods if they are created by Deployments.

 ## View pod logs

 You can view pod logs by using the following methods:

--   Navigate to the **Pods** tab, find the target pod, and click **Logs** on the right side of the page to view the pod logs.
+-   Navigate to the **Pods** tab, find the pod that you want to manage, and click **Logs** on the right side to view the pod logs.
--   Navigate to the tab of the target workload type, find the target application, and select **Logs** from the **More** drop-down list in the Actions column to view the pod logs.
+-   Navigate to the tab of the corresponding workload type and find the application that you want to manage.
+In the **Actions** column, choose **More** \> **Logs**.